-31. Innocent ZIMURINDA (alias: Zimulinda)
+31. Innocent ZIMURINDA

+(alias: Zimulinda)

-Designation: a) M23, Bde Comd, Rank: Colonel, b) Colonel in the FARDC.
+Designation: a) M23, Bde Comd,

+Rank: Colonel, b) Colonel in the FARDC.

 Address: Rubavu, Mudende.

 Date of Birth: a) 1 September 1972, b) Approximately 1975, c) 16 March 1972.

 Place of Birth: a) Ngungu, Masisi territory, North Kivu, DRC, b) Masisi, DRC.
-Nationality: Congolese.
-Date of UN designation: 1 December 2010.

 Other information: Integrated in the FARDC in 2009 as a Lieutenant Colonel, brigade commander in FARDC Kimia II Ops, based in Ngungu area.
 In July 2009, Zimurinda was promoted to full Colonel and became FARDC Sector commander in Ngungu and subsequently in Kitchanga in FARDC Kimia II and Amani Leo Operations.
 Whereas Zimurinda did not appear in the 31 December 2010 DRC Presidential ordinance nominating high FARDC officers, Zimurinda de facto maintained his command position of FARDC 22nd sector in Kitchanga and wears the newly issued FARDC rank and uniform.
-He remains loyal to Bosco Ntaganda.
 In December 2010, recruitment activities carried out by elements under the command of Zimurinda were denounced in open source reports.
-Entered the Republic of Rwanda on 16 March 2013, at Gasizi/ Rubavu.
+Entered the Republic of Rwanda on 16 March 2013.
+As of late 2014, residing in Ngoma camp, Rwanda.